The Centre For Research and Documentation on World Language Problems (CED)

 Associated Researchers

-- In 1978, Detlev Blanke began organising the Conferences on Esperanto Studies, taking place as part of the annual World Congresses of Esperanto
+Detlev Blanke establishes the tradition of holding a Conference on Esperanto Studies as part of the annual Universal Congress of Esperanto.